MisterRaindrop/bigdata-docker/hadoop-ha/README.md

 - [ ] Necessary ports are not occupied
 - [ ] Firewall rules are configured (if enabled)
 - [ ] System parameters are optimized
+- [ ] share-enterprise-ci network exists or can be created

 After deployment, please verify: